akemin-dayo/AppSync/redditpost.md

 * Added support for the `SignerType` key to ASU's fake codesigning info dictionary, which is required by iOS 15 and above in order to successfully install fakesigned applications.

+* Made multiple improvements to the package installation flow.
+The `CFUserNotification` now no longer blocks the main thread, and is now only ever shown if the user is installing the package from an actual APT GUI frontend that implements the `${CYDIA}` environment variable (such as Cydia, Zebra, or Sileo).

 ---

 # Unified AppSync dynamic library for iOS 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, and 16.
 Open-source on [GitHub](https://github.com/akemin-dayo/AppSync)!